TelluIoT/ThingML/org.thingml.model/docs/cep-semantics.md

-# Complex Event Processing Semantics in ThingML
+# Complex Event Processing semantics in ThingML targeting C languages

+__Disclaimer__:
+ThingML compilers for Java and Javascript use the third-party library [ReactiveX](http://reactivex.io).
+Even if ThingML vision aims for unifying CEP this document describes how it has been implemented for C languages (C, Arduino and C++).

 ## Join Sources